JonnyKong/AccuMO/README.md

    folder and place it in the top-level directory.

 3. Create a conda environment and install dependencies.
-Note that the environment creation is likely to take a long time (tens of minutes):
+Note that the environment creation is likely to take a long time (tens of minutes to an hour):

     ```bash
     # (from the top-level directory)